Erlang-Openid/cowboy_session/README.md

 # Cowboy session

 :warning::warning:**This is a temporary fork that supports Cowboy 2.
-It will be retired as soon as that library is updated.**:warning:warning:
+It will be retired as soon as that library is updated.**:warning::warning:

 ## Usage:
 First you need to get dependencies (gproc and erlang-uuid) and compile the code: